Amara-lorritta/aws-cloud-security-project/README.md

 ✅ AWS GuardDuty, CloudTrail, and Security Hub
 ✅ Auto-Lock IAM Users with AWS Lambda

-🔹 AWS Services Used
+🔹 AWS Services Used:
 - Networking: VPC, Subnets, Route Tables, NAT Gateway
 - Security: IAM, WAF, GuardDuty, Security Hub
 - Automation: Lambda Function for Incident Response

-🔹 How to Deploy
+🔹 How to Deploy:
 1️⃣ Create a VPC with Public & Private Subnets
 2️⃣ Attach an Internet Gateway to the Public Subnet
 3️⃣ Set Up Route Tables for Traffic Control